Lazy (band): History

-The three founders soon recruited, from their own school, drummer Munetaka Higuchi and keyboard player Shunji Inoue to complete the line-up.
+Lazy was formed in 1973 by young classmates Hironobu Kageyama, Hiroyuki Tanaka and Akira Takasaki.
+They soon recruited, from their own school, drummer Munetaka Higuchi and keyboard player Shunji Inoue to complete the line-up.
 The name Lazy was taken from Deep Purple's song of the same name and the music the new band wanted to play was orientated towards hard rock.
-Managers and producers instead envisioned the young musicians as ideal prototypes for pop icons and created, through the use of monikers, costumes and well-balanced singles, a successful "boy band" for the Japanese teenage market.
-In contrast with these decisions, the band members started writing and recording their own music, slowly changing the sound of the band from easy-listening pop rock to hard rock.
-A growing dissatisfaction for the direction the band had taken, and the need to express their musical ability, caused Lazy to split up in 1981.
+Managers and producers instead envisioned the young musicians as ideal prototypes for pop idols and created, through the use of monikers, costumes and well-balanced singles, a successful "boy band" for the Japanese teenage market.
+Lazy made their debut with the single "Hey!
+I Love You!" on July 25, 1977.

+Beginning with Lazy's third studio album Rock Diamond (1979), which was partially recorded in Hawaii, the band members started writing and recording their own songs, slowly changing the sound of the band from easy-listening pop rock to harder rock.
+Their fourth studio album Lazy V does not feature any songs written by the band, but does retain a rock sound.
+During their summer tour in 1980, the members made a declaration towards hard rock.
+At the end of that year, they released the resulting album, Earth Ark.
+The album, featuring artwork by Noriyoshi Ohrai, has since become their best-selling work.
+However, Earth Ark turned out to be their last, as Lazy amicably announced they were breaking up at a concert on February 18, 1981.
+Higuchi, who was the oldest member of the band, acted as leader of the group and would be the one to negotiate with their office on matters such as living arrangements.
+He became disliked by the office and there was talk of someone being kicked out, so the members stuck together and all left.
+They officially disbanded on May 31, 1981.
+Each member of Lazy became known on their own, mainly in the soundtrack recording business, or formed other bands like Loudness.

-Each member became known on their own, mainly in the soundtrack recording business, or formed other bands like Loudness.
-Lazy reformed in 1997 for a new album and a tour, and intermittently in the following years to do several projects together.
+Lazy reunited in 1997 for a new album and a tour, and intermittently in the following years to do several projects together.
 On September 1, 2006, bassist Tanaka died of heart failure at the age of 46.
 On November 30, 2008, drummer Higuchi died at the age of 49.
 In 2009 they recorded a new single version of "Kanjite Knight" (感じてKnight), together with Kageyama's JAM Project, for the 2009 anime Shin Mazinger Shogeki!
 Z Hen, performed under the name "Ultimate Lazy for Mazinger".
-Their most recent project was the 2011 single "Reckless" for the second animated film in the Towa no Quon series.
+The single "Reckless" was released in 2011 for the second animated film in the Towa no Quon series.